 Progressive profiling puts this principle to work.
-It enables you to build a customer’s profile over time by asking fewer details than a full-fledged information form.
+It enables you to build a customer’s profile over time by asking for fewer details than a full-fledged information form.

 If users like it, they will come back to access the asset or may access other assets via your site.
-When they do, you can ask them more details in another short form.
+When they do, you can ask them for more details in another short form.
 Over time, this system has the potential to become an indicator of lead maturity too.

 Tip: Check if a marketing automation platform supports progressive profiling.
-Also, see how many details it captures in how many passes.
+Also, see how many details it captures how many passes.
 Does it have inbuilt capabilities for multi-stage, conditional opt-in forms?

 Targeted Email Campaigns

 The personalization of emails helps improve open rates and click rates.
 It gives a favorable start in the purchasing pipeline and the landing page can pick up from there.